-State University currently utilizes both subdomains of .stateu.org and top-level domains (a .com, .net, .org address) for the initial signup.
+This web hosting space currently utilizes both subdomains of your school’s project URL and top-level domains (a .com, .net, .org address) after initial signup.
 You have the option to start with a free subdomain and then later decide you’d like to purchase a top-level domain after using the space.
 You can do this by registering a domain with a service provider (we make a recommendation below, but any domain provider should work) and adding it to your space as an Addon Domain.

 To start you’ll need to get the domain registered.
 When choosing a domain we recommend keeping it all lower-case, avoiding hyphens, keeping it short, and of course it will need to be a unique address.
 Reclaim Hosting has made the process of registering a domain quite simple, and the domain will work with very few additional steps due to the integration they have with our hosting system.
 To register a domain, click here and type in the domain you’d like to purchase:

 After ensuring the domain is available for purchase you’ll be prompted to select whether you’d like to protect the contact information associated with the domain.
-This option (referred to as ID Protect) used to cost an additional $7, but it is now free.
+This option (referred to as ID Protect) is free to add.
 We recommend checking this ID Protect box to protect your contact information.

 You’ll also be prompted for nameservers for the domain.
 If registering the domain through Reclaim Hosting you can leave these with the default.
 If you decide to register the domain elsewhere, you’ll want to point the nameservers to ns1.reclaimhosting.com and ns2.reclaimhosting.com in order for the domain to work with our system.

-At this point, the domain will now be hosted in your account and you can use it to install software, upload files, and any number of other actions available to you in cPanel.
+At this point, the domain will now be hosted in your account and you can use it to install applications, upload files, and any number of other actions available to you in cPanel.

 1.7.What Exactly is a Web Application?